In 2019 We Launched Our Naturalist Program

-Since 2007 Julie has been a Naturalist at the Fitzgerald Marine Reserve in San Mateo County.
+Since 2007, Julie Walters has been a Naturalist at the Fitzgerald Marine Reserve in San Mateo County.
 There, she conducts tours with organized school groups and visitors.
-She also rove along the reef and engage with visitors answering questions, identifying animals and making sure that visitors follow proper tidepool etiquette.
-In 2009, Julie suggested that the naturalists partner with the California Academy of Sciences to conduct nudibranch surveys in the Reserve.
-After surveying the area for 10 years they have noticed a number of trends and in 2013, they observed an increase in the number of the Hopkins rose nudibranch.
+She also roves along the reef and engages with visitors, answering questions, identifying animals and making sure that visitors follow proper tide pool etiquette.
+In 2009, Julie suggested the naturalists partner with the California Academy of Sciences to conduct nudibranch surveys in the Reserve.
+After surveying the area for 10 years they noticed a number of trends and in 2013, they observed an increase in the number of Hopkins rose nudibranchs.
 These pink fluffy looking slugs are typically a more southern species.
-Thanks to Julie’s project it was later determined to be linked to warming ocean water temperatures.
-Later one, she developed a photo identification guide of the 50 or so species that we typically see near Pillar Point and in the Reserve which was then published on iNaturalist.
+Thanks to Julie’s project, the increase was determined to be linked to warming ocean water temperatures.
+Julie developed a photo identification guide of the 50 species typically seen near Pillar Point and in the Reserve, which was published on iNaturalist.

 Finally, Meet Genievive Mendieta

 Genievive Mendieta studied Marine Biology at UC Santa Cruz.
-She did her MSC in Zoology and her research was on sea tunicates.
-She has experience working with marine mammals and intertidal species and she also taught Biology (Marine Biology, Oceanography, Human Biology, Animal Biology, Ecology) at community colleges in the bay area for about 7 years.
-She has volunteered at the Marine Mammal Center and also was a former naturalist for San Francisco Whale Tours at Pier 39 where she was a naturalist and lead trips around the SF Bay and at the Farallone Islands.
-Genievive then transitioned into working in her current position as the STEM coordinator and Health Education instructor at San Francisco State.
+She completed her MSC in Zoology with research on sea tunicates.
+She has worked with marine mammals and intertidal species, and has also taught biology (Marine Biology, Oceanography, Human Biology, Animal Biology, and Ecology) at community colleges in the Bay Area for 7 years.
+Genievive has volunteered at the Marine Mammal Center and was a naturalist for San Francisco Whale Tours at Pier 39 leading tripsaround San Francisco Bay and to the Farallone Islands.
+She is currently the STEM coordinator and Health Education instructor at San Francisco State University.

 Are you a Naturalist or professional Marine Biologist?
 You can join our team.
 For more information on how to apply or questions, contact us at info [at] pacificbeachcoalition.org